medic/medic-docs/support/securing-android-devices.md

 Open the `Security` menu under settings.
 On unmodified versions of Android, this can be found under `Settings` `>` `Personal` `>` `Security`.
 Choose `Encrypt Phone`, `Encrypt Tablet`, or `Encrypt Device`.
 If you haven't already set a PIN or passcode for the lock screen, you will be prompted to do so.
+Remember this PIN and do not write it down.

 ### Android 4.4 or earlier